Vishal18e/clock-snake-game/README.md

 # clock-snake-game
 A classical snake game with a clock timer.
+A working clock has also been integrated in parallel to the game.
+## Scores
+Highest Score are stored in the local storage of the device.
 ## Live
 The project can be viewed live at "https://snake-game-timer.herokuapp.com/"
 ## Rules